The Fools are Certain; the Wise are Doubtful: Exploring LLM Confidence in Code Completion: Methods

 \subsection{LLM Selection}

-We used Meta's LLaMA 3.2 1b model~\citep{meta2024llama3_2} whose weights are openly provided upon request,\footnote{\url{https://llama.com/llama-downloads/}} has been trained on code data, can run on a single conventional GPU, and comes from a family of competitive LLMs for code generation~\citep{roziere2024code,zheng2024survey}.
-LLaMA 3.2 was the latest model of the LLaMA family at the beginning of our experiments (and still the latest model of comparable size).
+We used Meta's LLaMA~3.2~3b model~\citep{meta2024llama3_2} whose weights are openly provided upon request,\footnote{\url{https://llama.com/llama-downloads/}} has been trained on code data, can run on a single conventional GPU, and comes from a family of competitive LLMs for code generation~\citep{roziere2024code,zheng2024survey}.
+The evaluation corpus is intentionally built from GitHub projects that are complementary to the code used to train LLaMA~\citep{touvron2023llama}, as detailed in Section~\ref{sec:project-selection}.
+We therefore adopt a LLaMA-series checkpoint so that tokenizer vocabulary, subword segmentation, and the train-test contamination controls sketched there apply to the same model family being scored.
+Within the LLaMA~3.2 release, Meta ships lightweight \emph{text-only} checkpoints at 1b and 3b parameters, whereas the larger 11b and 90b LLaMA~3.2 variants are multimodal vision-language models~\citep{meta2024llama3_2}.
+Because perplexity here is computed over textual code tokens, we restrict attention to these text-only LLaMA~3.2 weights rather than the vision-capable checkpoints.

+Sections~\ref{sec:rq1}, \ref{sec:rq2}, and~\ref{sec:rq4} are set on LLaMA~3.2~3b.
+Every perplexity statistic in those sections therefore uses one fixed tokenizer and weights so that comparisons across languages and features stay internally consistent.
+Section~\ref{sec:rq3} evaluates cross-model variability---including how absolute perplexity scale and language-level ranking agreement compare against larger decoder-only checkpoints from other families---by repeating the same corpus and pipeline on 11 general-purpose and code-specialized checkpoints \emph{besides} LLaMA~3.2~3b: CodeLlama~13b, CodeShell~7b, Gemma~3~27b, Gemma~4~31b, LLaMA~2~13b, LLaMA~3~8b, LLaMA~3.1~8b, Mistral~7b, Mixtral~MoE~8x7b, Qwen~3.5~27b, and StarCoder~2~15b.
+Including LLaMA~3.2~3b yields 12 checkpoints in the pairwise and parallel-coordinate plots of Section~\ref{sec:rq3}.